gsilvap1994/Bolttech-challenge-todo-api/README.md

 `npm start`

-- Runs the project and gets ready for the REST API calls.
+- Runs the project and gets ready for the REST API calls